narzaut/reflective-overlay-injector/README.md

 # Reflective DLL Injector

-Load a DLL into any process without touching `LoadLibrary`, present a window through the compositor without `WS_EX_LAYERED`, and wipe every trace of both — all through direct syscalls.
+Load a DLL into a process without touching `LoadLibrary`, present a window through the compositor without `WS_EX_LAYERED`, and wipe traces of both — all through direct syscalls.

 ## The pipeline